HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Details of Evaluation

 \subsection{User Study}

-We conduct a user study to evaluate the results produced by Text2Room, CC3D, and our method.
+We conduct a user study to evaluate the results produced by Text2Room, CC3D, BlockFusion, and our method.
 In the study, we ask 12 participants to rate the results in a pair-wise manner.
 Specifically, we present the participants with two meshes at a time and ask them to choose: i) the one that appears more visually appealing; and ii) the one that is more coherent with the provided floorplan.
 The interface is shown in Fig.~\ref{fig:interface}.
-Since Text2Room does not take layout as a form of guidance, we do not report participants' answers to the second question if one of the meshes is produced by it.
+We compare the entire house we generated to the results by BlockFusion.
+For text2room, since it does not take floorplan as a form of guidance, we do not report participants' answers to the second question if one of the meshes is produced by it.

 However, we still ask the question to prevent unconscious bias.
 Given that CC3D generates results at the room level rather than for entire houses, we clip our results and floorplan to the specific room CC3D produces when making comparisons.

-\section{Implementation details}
+\section{Implementation Details}